andrew/ultimate-awesome/README.md

 - [awesome-docker-cn](https://github.com/haiiiiiyun/awesome-docker-cn) - Docker 优秀资源集锦.
 - [awesome-micropython-lib](https://github.com/joeky888/awesome-micropython-lib) - Awesome MicroPython libs.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
+- [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
+My favorite macOS apps.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [awesome-mixin](https://github.com/lyricat/awesome-mixin) - A list of awesome things related to Mixin Network.
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).